firatcanbekar/sophos-edr-lab/README.md

 **Why block TeamViewer?** Remote management tools like TeamViewer are frequently abused in social engineering scenarios — an attacker poses as IT support and convinces a user to install it.
 Blocking at the agent level prevents execution regardless of user permissions.
 This was one of the more eye-opening tasks in terms of understanding **Shadow IT risk**.

+**Why monitor Opera instead of blocking it?** Before enforcing a block organization-wide, the correct workflow is to first observe whether an application is actively used and what activity it generates.
+Opera was set to Monitor mode to establish a usage baseline — only after reviewing the logged events would a block decision be made.
+This is how policy rollout works in practice.

 **Validation Tests:**

 | Test | Result |